Foot Locker: Rebranding as Foot Locker

 Foot Locker U.S. division, succeeding Tim Finn, who retired from the company.

 In 2007, Foot Locker joined with schoolPAX to launch the Foot Locker School Rewards Program, designed to provide charitable donations to schools who sign up and shop at Foot Locker with a custom-coded key tag or school code.
+Also that year, Foot Locker attempted a revival of the Footquarters name and store format, but put an end to the idea afte only 3 months.

-Foot Locker purchased CCS, a skateboarding equipment retailer, from Alloy for $103 million in cash.
+In 2008, Foot Locker purchased CCS, a skateboarding equipment retailer, from Alloy for $103 million in cash.
+In August 2009, Ken Hicks succeeded Matt Serra as CEO.

 In 2011, Foot Locker joined DoSomething.Org for the Foot Locker Scholar Athletes program, which honors high school athletes for demonstrating academic excellence and flexing their hearts on their sports teams and in their communities.

 On June 26, 2012, Foot Locker celebrated the 100th anniversary of the first stock offering made by its predecessor, the F. W. Woolworth Company, on the New York Stock Exchange by ringing the Closing Bell for the trading day.

 In 2013, the company acquired the German retailer Runners Point Group.

 After not meeting corporate expectations, Foot Locker planned to close its CCS unit but sold it to Daddies Board Shop in 2014.
+In December 2014, Ken Hicks stepped down as CEO.
+He was succeeded by COO Richard Johnson.

 Foot Locker has steadily risen in Fortune 500 rank, from 446 in 2011 to 363 in 2018.
 Foot Locker recorded a record turnover of 7.151 million dollars at the end of the fiscal year 2015.